-Finding the way through bilingual wayfinding.
+Finding the way with bilingual type design

 Arabic, like Western alphabets underwent significant development with the invention of moveable type in the 15th Century, although the cursive origins of Arabic script remain.

 Arabic was the language of science and in which Greek philosophy had been preserved by scholars.
 At the height of the renaissance the first Arabic book from moveable type was printed in Italy.
 Gregorio de Gregorii was first to solve the problem of printing in an Arabic alphabet by cutting hundreds of characters needed to duplicate all the ligature connections between characters and the cursive nature of Arabic script.
 By 1584, Medici Press was established in Rome to facilitate the printing of Arabic and other oriental languages.